NewsLocal NewsIn Your NeighborhoodLowndes County

 Posted

-To keep those housing programs alive, LAMP is turning to the community — organizing new fundraisers, including a charity dodgeball tournament in April and a gala planned for October, with a goal of raising at least $100,000.
+That's why LAMP is now turning to the community — planning fundraisers like a charity dodgeball tournament in April and a fall gala, with a goal of raising at least $100,000 to keep those housing programs running.

 Registration for LAMP's charity dodgeball tournament closes April 3rd, with the event set for April 18th.